 As someone who loves editing movies I could relate to this, but you might not, yet.
 Here’s why magic can happen.

-- You can remove all the ‘oh my goodness’ mistakes
+- Delete forever all your ‘oh my goodness’ mistakes

-- You can tell a brilliant and exciting story
+- You will tell a brilliant and exciting story

-- You can improve, focus your story and turn good into great
+- As the editor you will craft clips, focus your story and turn good into great

 Film Editing is Not Bungee Jumping!

-- Movie editing software you like to work with (free or paid) and,
+- Movie editing software (see below) you like to work with (free or paid) and,

 - Patient practice, because there is no magic formula for learning to edit.

-You will either use Windows (PC) or Apple (Mac).
-Both the Windows recommendations here are from early 2017 so should be current. iMovie for Mac has been developing for a number of years and was our editor of choice for our BlogPaws® Nose to Nose Finalist Video this year.
+Most bloggers, or beginner movie makers will either use Windows (PC) or Apple (Mac).
+Both the Windows recommendations here are from early 2017 so should be current. iMovie for Mac has been developing for many years and is our budget editor of choice.

 Please, Tell Me How I Start Editing Movies!